will-thompson-k/deeplearning-nlp-models/README.md

 BERT: Reading.
 Comprehending. ( <ins>Note</ins>: BERT has not been implemented as of yet).

-This is a compact primer for those interested in starting to get into the weeds of deep NLP model architectures.
-Some other repos I found a bit too sprawling to follow.
-( <ins>Note</ins>: These models are toy versions of each model.
+These are **toy versions** of each model.
 They are not adequately trained to be used in production.
-)

 ## Contents